ringcentral/ringcentral-api-docs/docs/video/api/meeting-history.md

         "fileSize": 66484597
     },
     "status": "Processed",
-    "longSummary": "",
-    "shortSummary": "The participants are looking for an opportunity in aha \
-	                 that is associated with an account.",
     "keywords": ["multiple deals", "potential revenue", "logic", "sales force", "opportunity", "account", "customer", "stage menu",
 				 "specific status"]